Execoote/Titan-Academy-Edit-Summary/README.md

-# Titan-Academy-Edit-Summary-Execoote-
-Execoote's edit summary of the Titan Academy Wiki.

-## ▷ Titan Academy Fandom summary◁
+# ▷ Titan Academy Fandom summary◁
-Execoote's edit summary of the Titan Academy Wiki.
+### Execoote's edit summary of the Titan Academy Wiki.

-### ▷ ✓ RECENTLY EDITED: ✓ ◁
+## ▷ ✓ RECENTLY EDITED: ✓ ◁
-13 Types of Students Cooking in Class/Transcript
+1. 13 Types of Students Cooking in Class/Transcript

-### ▷ ⟁ CURRENTLY UNDER EDITING: ⟁ ◁
+## ▷ ⟁ CURRENTLY UNDER EDITING: ⟁ ◁
-13 Types of Students in a Science Fair (On hold)
+1. 13 Types of Students in a Science Fair (On hold)
-14 Types of NEW Students you'll MEET in School/Transcript (First week of December) 14 Types of Students in a Surprise Exam!/Transcript (First week of December)
+2. 14 Types of NEW Students you'll MEET in School/Transcript (First week of December)
+3. 14 Types of Students in a Surprise Exam!/Transcript (First week of December)

-## ▷ CONTRIBUTIONS ◁
+# ▷ CONTRIBUTIONS ◁
 CONTRIBUTIONS (✓ Completed, ✗ Partial | 0-1>A-Z): 》

-### ▷ CHARACTERS AND ACTORS/ACTRESS (C#/A#): ◁
+## ▷ CHARACTERS AND ACTORS/ACTRESS (C#/A#): ◁
 1. Amethyst - Actress (REVERTED)
 2. Ern Quek - Actor
 3. Grace Khoo - Actress